 WP All Import Add-On for The Events Calendar

-This extension is needed in order to successfully migrate The Events Calendar and/or Event Tickets data from one WordPress site to another.
-This is the glue between The Events Calendar/Event Tickets and WP All Import Pro (premium).
+This extension is needed to successfully migrate The Events Calendar and/or Event Tickets data from one WordPress site to another.
+It is the glue between The Events Calendar/Event Tickets and opens in a new tabWP All Import Pro (premium).

 Compatibility